PRIMAVERA-H2020/primavera-val/README.md

 Validate a directory of PRIMAVERA data

 positional arguments:
-  directory             the top-level directory of the files to check
+  directory             the top-level directory containing the files to check

 optional arguments:
   -h, --help            show this help message and exit